rudraptpsingh/producthunt-backend/ANALYTICS_SETUP.md

 ### Step 4: Verify It's Working

-1. Open your ProductHunter website
+1. Open your HuntProductHunt website
 2. In Google Analytics, go to **Reports** → **Realtime**
 3. You should see yourself as an active user
 4. Interact with the features (view slides, analyze a hunt)